Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: Rearrangement-Invariant Spaces

+While the functional defined above using the decreasing rearrangement $f^*$ recovers the Lebesgue space $L_p$ precisely when $p=q$, it merely constitutes a quasi-norm since $f^*$ is not sub-additive.
+To establish a true Banach space geometry equipped with a rigorous norm, functional analysts routinely replace $f^*$ with the averaged maximal function $f^{**}$.
+For $1 < p \le \infty$, the Hardy operator is bounded, and the resulting $f^{**}$ functional yields an equivalent, sub-additive norm.

+However, as noted in Section 1, the Hardy operator is unbounded at $p=1$.
+Consequently, integrating $f^{**}$ for $p=1$ introduces a non-integrable singularity.
+Therefore, to correctly recover $L_1$ and maintain consistent behavior at this critical endpoint, one must rigorously decouple the cases and rely on the quasi-norm $f^*$ rather than $f^{**}$ precisely when $p=1$ \cite{SteinWeiss}.

 The parameters $p$ and $q$ serve distinct, highly specialized roles.
 The primary exponent $p$ dictates the overarching global size and scaling of the function, identically to its role in a standard Lebesgue space.
-In fact, when $p=q$, the Lorentz norm recovers the Lebesgue norm up to a constant equivalence, and we retrieve exactly $L_p$.\textsuperscript{1}

-The brilliance of the Lorentz space lies in the secondary exponent, $q$.
-The parameter $q$ provides fine-tuned control over the local behavior and the asymptotic decay tail of the function's rearrangement.\textsuperscript{6} For a fixed primary exponent $p$, altering $q$ creates a nested hierarchy of spaces.
+The secondary exponent $q$ provides fine-tuned control over the local behavior and the asymptotic decay tail of the function's rearrangement.
+For a fixed primary exponent $p$, altering $q$ creates a nested hierarchy of spaces.
 It can be shown that if $q_1 < q_2$, then $L_{p,q_1} \subset L_{p,q_2}$.

 The space $L_{p,1}$ is the smallest and most restrictive Lorentz space for a given $p$, demanding that the function's peaks and tails be highly controlled.
-Conversely, the space $L_{p,\infty}$, often called the ``weak space,'' is the largest and most forgiving, capturing functions that just barely fail to be integrable in standard $L_p$ due to logarithmic divergences.\textsuperscript{1} Lorentz spaces grant us the exact topological vocabulary to describe functions that are on the very borderline of convergence, a trait that is invaluable when analyzing the extreme physical states modeled by PDEs.
+Conversely, the space $L_{p,\infty}$, often called the ``weak space,'' is the largest and most forgiving, capturing functions that just barely fail to be integrable in standard $L_p$ due to logarithmic divergences (\cite{Ben},\cite{Berg}, \cite{SteinWeiss},\cite{Grafakos}).